Women's and Gender Studies

 WGST 302 - Women and the Arts (4 Credit Hours)

 This topics course considers works created by artists who self-identify as "female."
-The course will include engaging in, looking at, and reading about art making, focusing on historical examples and on the art of everyday life.
-Questions about creativity, expectations, limitations, releasing into the unknown will be considered alongside socio-cultural environments, surveillance, and judgment about who can and who cannot easily identify, and be read, as art makers in various cultures.
-This course fulfills Arts distribution requirement for WGST majors.
+The course will include engaging in, looking at, and reading about art making, focusing on historical examples and the art of everyday life.
+Questions about creativity, expectations, limitations, and releasing into the unknown will be considered alongside socio-cultural environments, surveillance, and judgment about who can and who cannot easily identify, and be read, as art makers in various cultures.

 WGST 305 - Ethics of Sex and Love: Moral Discourses on Religion, Gender, and Sexuality (4 Credit Hours)